bartelsjoshuac/Corduroy/README.md

 For demo purposes I created python scripts that pre-populate the users, groups, etc., to test basic functionality.
 Use of these is described in the Getting Stated Section.
 I also created a script to pre-populate some data to play with, although it is possible to create create your own data, but the pre-populate deploys that all in a functioning demo that makes it look like the app has already been used by an admin and groomer.

 Lastly I went ahead and did the Google Cloud hosting as GCS was something I had basic knowledge of already, and quite frankly, I did that when Project 2 was announced and before it was optional using just the Project 1 code base.
 Once everything is working locally in Docker, deploying it with GCS is relatively straight forward if you understand GCS a little.
 GCS of course is no place to try and develop code as GCS mini VMs are extremely slow for building.
+Details on this are noted in *** New sections at the end.
+You can either build your own image to test, or use the running GCS image.

 ## Installation